MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - The [Azure landing zone reference implementations](https://aka.ms/alz/aac#platform) deploy resources used to extend your existing identity platform in to Azure, and manage it with Azure best practices.
 - Many of the controls needed for Zero Trust are configured inside of your Entra ID tenant, and impact access to Microsoft 365 and other cloud services that use Entra ID.
-- As a result, you will need to plan for additional configuration beyond just what is in your Azure landing zone.
+- As a result, you need to plan for configuration beyond just what is in your Azure landing zone.

 ### Identity Recommendations

-- Develop a plan for managing identities in Entra ID that go beyond just Azure resources.
-This should include:
+- Develop a plan for managing identities in Entra ID that go beyond just Azure resources:
   - Federation with on-premises identity systems.
   - Conditional access policies.
   - The use of user, device, location, and behavior information for authorization.